 (See also Overview of Immunization Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
 Immunity (the ability of the body to defend itself against diseases caused by certain... read more .)

-The herpes zoster virus is the same virus that causes chickenpox.
+The herpes zoster virus is the same virus that causes chickenpox Chickenpox Chickenpox is a highly contagious viral infection with the varicella-zoster virus that causes a characteristic itchy rash, consisting of small, raised, blistered, or crusted spots.
+Chickenpox... read more .
 After chickenpox resolves, the virus remains in the body.
 It can be reactivated years later and cause shingles, which is a painful rash, usually on only one part of the body.
 The rash resolves after several weeks, but postherpetic neuralgia, which causes severe chronic pain, can last for months or years.
-Herpes zoster can also increase the risk of having a stroke and other problems due to malfunction of the nervous system (such as problems with vision, hearing, or balance).
+Herpes zoster can also cause other problems due to malfunction of the nervous system (such as problems with vision, hearing, or balance).

 Administration of Herpes Zoster Vaccine